-Without a doubt, the best way to crimp wire connectors is with a crimping tool.
-It crashes the connectors so well to create a gas-tight cold weld joint between the connector barrel and cable.
+Of course, the best way to crimp wire connectors is with a crimping tool.
+It squeezes connectors well enough to create a gas-tight cold weld joint between the connector barrel and cable.

 But what do you do when you don’t have a crimping tool at hand?
 Is it possible to crimp connectors without a crimper?
 Can you use pliers?